OmarMiniesy/Notes/Web Applications/Cookies.md

 ### General Notes

 > Created to make [[HTTP]] [[Protocol]] stateful.
-> They are textual information installed by a website into the Cookie Jar of the **browser**
+> They are textual information installed by a website into the Cookie Jar of the **browser**.
-> Cookie Jar is storage space where web browser stores cookies
+> Cookie Jar is storage space where web browser stores cookies.
-> Storing data on the client side instead of the server side ([[Sessions]])
+> Storing data on the client side instead of the server side ([[Sessions]]).

 > Can be viewed in JavaScript using `document.cookie`